WoWAnalyzer/WoWAnalyzer/docs/a-new-spec.md

 **Optional code: healers**

-[Holy Paladin](../src/Parser/Paladin/Holy/Modules/Features/AlwaysBeCasting.js) has some extra code for distinguishing when a damage ability can be counted as a healing ability due to talents, items, or target selection.
+[Holy Paladin](../src/Parser/Paladin/Holy/Modules/Features/AlwaysBeCasting.js) has some extra code (including `import ITEMS from 'common/ITEMS';`) for distinguishing when a damage ability can be counted as a healing ability due to talents, items, or target selection.

 [Discipline Priest](../src/Parser/Priest/Discipline/Modules/Features/AlwaysBeCasting.js) only needs one downtime suggestion box, since its damage spells are also healing through Atonement.